paytabscom/paytabs-ios-library-sample/README.md

 ### Manual

-Download [SDK] [sdk] and [resource bundle][bundle]
+Download [SDK][sdk] and [Resource bundle][bundle] then read the documentation to know how to integrate your application with the library

-Read the documentation to know how to integrate your application with the library [documentation](https://dev.paytabs.com/docs/ios/)
+[documentation](https://dev.paytabs.com/docs/ios/)

 Static framework requires at minimum deployment target 9.0.

-You have to include the following dependencies in your  `Podfile:
+You have to include the following dependencies in your  `Podfile`:
 ```ruby
   pod 'BIObjCHelpers'
   pod 'AFNetworking', '~> 4.0.1'